The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

-1. Biodegradable Textiles
+1. Biodegradable textiles

-Why is biodegradable textiles an upcoming trend?
+Why are biodegradable textiles an upcoming trend?

-• Health and Safety Considerations: Biodegradable materials, particularly those in direct contact with the skin, are less likely to cause irritation or allergic reactions than synthetic counterparts.
+- Health and Safety Considerations: Biodegradable materials, particularly those in direct contact with the skin, are less likely to cause irritation or allergic reactions than synthetic counterparts.
 Notably, materials like Mycelium fabric are non-toxic, waterproof, and fire-resistant, making them a safe and sustainable choice for everyday wear.

 How are companies manufacturing biodegradable textiles?